roberto1648/sampling-of-biased-physical-signals/README.md

 ### Quantum system specification

-A five-level quantum system with Hamiltonian H = Ho + $\mu$E(t), where Ho is the unexcited Hamiltonian, $\mu$ is the dipole moment and E(t) is the laser field.
-The system energy levels and dipoles attempt to imitate the lowest valence levels of atomic Rubidium.
+A five-level quantum system with Hamiltonian H = Ho + $\mu$E(t), where Ho is the field-free Hamiltonian, $\mu$ is the dipole moment and E(t) is the laser field.
+The chosen energy levels and dipoles are intended to roughly simulate the lowest valence levels of atomic Rubidium.

 ```python